This Chair Rocks

 A Manifesto Against Ageism

 What if discrimination on the basis of age were as unacceptable as any other kind of prejudice?
-Ashton Applewhite is a leading voice in an emerging movement dedicated to dismantling ageism and making age a criterion for diversity.
-The author of This Chair Rocks and a TED2017 mainstage speaker, she reveals the untapped possibilities of late life—in our communities, at work, and in ourselves.
+Ashton Applewhite is a leading voice in an emerging movement dedicated to dismantling ageism and honoring age as a vibrant and necessary aspect of diversity.
+The author of This Chair Rocks and a TED mainstage speaker, she reveals the untapped possibilities of late life—in our communities, at work, and in ourselves.

 “Anti-ageism now boasts a popular champion, activist, and epigrammatist in the lineage of Martial and Dorothy Parker.
 Until This Chair Rocks we haven’t had a single compact book that blows up myths seven to a page like fireworks.”— Los Angeles Review of Books

 In 2018, Applewhite was named a member of the Yerba Buena Center for the Arts’ “100” list.
-In 2016, Applewhite joined the PBS site Next Avenue’s annual list of 50 Influencers in Aging as their Influencer of the Year.
-She has been recognized by the New York Times, the New Yorker, NPR, and the American Society on Aging as an expert on ageism.
-She has written for Harper’s, Playboy, and The New York Times.
-And she speaks widely, at venues that have ranged from universities and community centers to the Library of Congress and the United Nations.
+She was also recognized on the PBS site Next Avenue’s annual list of 50 Influencers in Aging as their Influencer of the Year.
+She has been acknowledged by the New York Times, New Yorker, NPR, and the American Society on Aging as an expert on ageism, and has written for Harper’s, The New York Times, The Guardian, and the Los Angeles Review of Books.
+Applewhite speaks widely, at venues that have ranged from universities and community centers to the Library of Congress and the United Nations.

 “Ashton Applewhite’s thoughtful, funny, and very smart talk This Chair Rocks was perfect for launching our new center.
 It attracted a lively, multigenerational crowd, reflected our core message that aging can be met head-on with optimism, and got people fired up about the prospect.
 What could be better?”Senior Planet Exploration Center, NYC